 Say you’re running a campaign about your client’s new product range that you need to promote sparingly for the next few months.
 Or, you’re a software company (like us) and you want to push a brand new feature that you’ve just released.

-You can also find your top posts with the help of our social media reports and use that data to write more social media posts of a similar style, say for Twitter and add them to the Queue.
+You can also find your top posts with the help of our social media reports and use that data to write more social media posts of a similar style.

 Using Queues for scheduling social media posts

 - Users can set times once and won’t need to specify the time each message should go out.
 So while it will take a little bit of time to set up, it’ll save time in the long run.

 - Your posts will look more organic if you add times which are less even, e.g., 12:33 instead of 12:30.
 So that, rather than it looking like you've scheduled the message weeks or months in advance, it appears as if you've just come across a piece of content and decided to share it with your audience.